GoogleCloudPlatform/cloud-debug-java/README.md

 -agentpath:/opt/cdbg/cdbg_java_agent.so
 ```

-### Versioning
+### Naming and Versioning

-Developers normally run multiple versions of the application at the same time
+Developers can run multiple applications and versions at the same time within
-and multiple applications within the same project.
-You can tag each such entity
+the same project.
+You should tag each app version with the Cloud Debugger to
-with Cloud Debugger.
-This will make it easier to select the right application in
-the Cloud Debugger UI.
+uniquely identify it in the Cloud Debugger UI.

-To tag the version of the application, please add one or more of these optional
+To tag the application and it's version, please add these system properties:
-system properties:

 <pre>
+-Dcom.google.cdbg.module=<i>mymodule</i>
 -Dcom.google.cdbg.version=<i>myversion</i>
--Dcom.google.cdbg.module=<i>mymodule</i>
--Dcom.google.cdbg.minorversion=<i>minor version or build ID</i>
 </pre>

+Use 'module' to name your application (or service).
+Use 'version' to name the app version (e.g. build id).
+The UI will display the running version as 'module - version'.

 ### Logging